-Multi Family Housing | Cube Dwellings
+Houses | Cube Dwellings

-Eschewing the tendency to industrialize, doors, windows and cupboards are handmade at site, as are the warm wooden ceilings and the soffits of the verandahs.
+Eschewing the tendency to industrialize, doors, windows and cupboards are handmade at the site, as are the warm wooden ceilings and the soffits of the verandahs.
 A local granite, sourced from Rajasthan, is used on the façade as a singular cladding material.
-With much of the front elevation comprising of windows, a long shaded verandah was created on the entire front width.
+With much of the front elevation comprising of windows, a lengthy shaded verandah was created on the entire front width.
 This framed plane is also where multiple aluminium screens are placed, set away from the windows by 900mm.
 The overall effect is of one massive granite cube, from which varying volumes have been removed.
-Hidden most of the year by a dense Peepal tree, the building is best seen in spring, when the flower-laden and leafless branches allow one to appreciate the delicate asymmetry in the façade.
+Hidden most of the year by a dense Peepal tree, the building is best seen in spring when the flower-laden and leafless branches allow one to appreciate the delicate asymmetry in the façade.

 There is a need to ease the pressure to suburbanize, to create dense settlements in the heart of the city instead of senselessly expanding into the hinterland.
 The overall design of this building demonstrates how an extensive programmatic requirement can be used to demonstrate a new typology for the re-densification of our cities.